AtreyaSh/dockerOpenCVnR/README.md

      atreyash/fastvision
    ```

-   This will run the container and mount the existing local `fastVision` directory into the container.
+   This will run the container and mount the existing local `/fastVision` directory into the container.
 The container has read and write permissions for the mounted `/fastVision` directory, meaning you can edit the files within your local machine and these changes will be reflected within the container.
 Similarly, after processing the image(s) within the container, the reflected changes will appear in your local machine.

 Happy developing!